To inculcate positive attitudes towards the learning of Mathematics and cultivate analytical and logical thinking for problem-solving.

 We believe that students discover, reason and communicate their thinking as they work in collaboration with their peers.
 Through collaborative learning, students build confidence in problem-solving, foster an interest towards learning mathematics and importantly, acquire deeper knowledge in mathematics.

-Targeted at the lower primary levels, Learning Support for Mathematics (LSM) is an early intervention effort aimed at providing additional support to students who do not have foundational numeracy skills and knowledge to access the Primary 1 Maths curriculum.
-Identified students will be supported by a LSM Teacher for 4–8 periods a week through activity-based lessons focusing on small successes to build on their motivation.
+Targeted at the lower primary levels, Learning Support for Mathematics (LSM) is an early intervention effort aimed at providing additional support to students who do not have foundational numeracy skills and knowledge to access the Primary 1 Mathematics curriculum.
+Identified students will be supported by specially trained LSM Teachers through activity-based lessons focusing on small successes to build on their motivation.

 Use of Games in Mathematics (P1 to P6)